 B. The Bible forbids rebelling against the governing authorities.
 Rebellion against the government is rebellion against God, (Romans 13:2).

-6. Being faithful at the work place
+6. Faithfulness at the Workplace

 B. Don’t steal from your employer or deceive him.
 We should work for our employers as if we are working for God, (Ephesians 6:8).

 C. Employers should treat their employees with respect.
-God will judge the employer that that oppresses his employees, (Ephesians 6:9).
+God will judge the employer that oppresses his employees, (Ephesians 6:9).